Pennsylvania Railroad 1223: Excursion service

-On 1965, the Strasburg Railroad (SRC), based in Strasburg, Pennsylvania, leased No. 1223 from PRR and restored it to operating condition on August 14, 1965.
-The Engine pulled the Santa Claus Special at Lancaster, PA annually in December 1965-1968.
-PRR No. 1223 appeared in another movie called Hello Dolly (1969) it was painted as New York Central & Hudson River Railroad (NYC&HR) #15.
+In 1960, the Strasburg Railroad (SRC), based in Strasburg, Pennsylvania, leased No. 1223 from the PRR and restored it to operating condition on August 14, 1965.
+The engine pulled the Santa Claus Special at Lancaster, annually in December from 1965 to 1968.

-On December 17, 1979, PRR No. 1223 was placed on the National Register of Historic Places as "Passenger Locomotive no. 1223" by the United States Department of the Interior.
-In June 1982 on the eve of the Strasburg Railroad's 150th anniversary, PRR 1223 was dressed up to represent the "Pennsylvania Railroad".
+On December 17, 1979, No. 1223 was placed on the National Register of Historic Places as "Passenger Locomotive No. 1223" by the United States Department of the Interior.

-On August 1, 1983, No. 1223 was joined by PRR 7002 on Strasburg's roster and the two would operate a few mainline doubleheaders together in 1985 and 1986.
+On August 1, 1983, No. 1223 was joined by No. 7002 on the SRC's roster and the two would operate a few mainline doubleheaders together in 1985 and 1986.
 The locomotive spent most of the 1980s pulling Strasburg's half hour trains but also made appearances at special events such as the 85th anniversary of the Broadway Limited in 1987, and an off-property trip to Delaware for Dupont in 1988.
-No. 1223 made its last run on October 26, 1989, after which, Strasburg's newly acquired ultrasound device revealed that the firebox walls of both No. 1223 and No. 7002 were not thick enough to comply with the updated Federal Railroad Administration regulations, thus deeming the engines unsafe for operation.
+No. 1223 made its last run on October 26, 1989, after which, Strasburg's newly acquired ultrasound device revealed that the firebox walls of both Nos.
+1223 and 7002 were not thick enough to comply with the updated Federal Railroad Administration regulations, thus deeming the engines unsafe for operation.

 Disposition

-Strasburg declined to make the necessary repairs as the engines did not belong to them.
-Moreover, the museum preferred to keep the original fabric of their equipment intact, resulting in SRC withdrawing both locomotives from service at the end of the 1989 season and allowing their leases to expire.
-On June 4, 2010, PRR 7002 & PRR 1223 were "fired up" using pyrotechnics for a photo charter.
-After retirement from excursion service on the SRC and return to the RRMPA, it is unlikely the locomotives will return to service.
-D16sb 1223 is still on indoor static display at the Railroad Museum of Pennsylvania along with 4-4-2 No. (8063) 7002.
+As both had been operated by Strasburg under lease from the Railroad Museum of Pennsylvania, the decision on their continued operation was to be made by the latter.
+The Railroad Museum of Pennsylvania wished to preserve the engines' remaining historical fabric, thus both engines were withdrawn from excursion service on the SRC at the end of the 1989 season, with their leases allowed to lapse.
+After retirement from excursion service on the SRC, Nos.
+1223 and 7002 have remained on indoor static display in the Railroad Museum of Pennsylvania's exhibit hall.